debanjandhar12/Obsidian-Anki-Sync/README.md

 This is similar to [Obsidian_to_Anki](https://github.com/Pseudonium/Obsidian_to_Anki) except this plugin uses a different and more powerful markup based syntax for making flashcards.

-**NB: Please do not use this in your main vault or main anki account until 0.5.0 is released  (by 15-06-21).**

 ## Installation

 1. Download `main.js` and `manifest.json` from [releases](https://github.com/debanjandhar12/Obsidian-Anki-Sync/releases) and put it in a new folder in your obsidian plugin folder.